Early Reading and Phonics at Wynyard

 What is the phonics screening check?

-This is a quick check of how the children have responded to phonics as a strategy for developing their ability to read.
+This is a quick check of how the children have responded to synthetic phonics as a strategy for developing their ability to read.
 It is a statutory requirement, and it involves your child decoding words using only their phonic knowledge.
 It helps us to confirm whether they have met the expected standard for a child at the end of Year 1.

 How does the check work?